impulser_kister_Veslemøy_Furuseth

 They inspired unique artistic expressions in their encounters with craftspeople, interpretation by local artists and thanks to the materials and finances available to them.
 The region similarly exerted influence through exports of goods and ideas.

-Many of the treasures on display in the exhibition have not been on show to the public for many years, and some of the objects will be totally new to visitors to the museum.
+Many of the treasures on display in the exhibition have not been on show to the public for many years, and some of the objects will be totally new to the visitors.

 Impulses covers almost 800 square metres and is a major year-round exhibition at Maihaugen, to the delight of locals and visitors from around the world.